sourcefuse/arc-docs/docs/arc-api-docs/extensions/loopback4-kafka-client/README.md

 A Producer is a loopback service for producing message for a particular topic, you can inject a producer using the `@producer(TOPIC_NAME)` decorator.
-Note: The topic name passed to decorator must be first configured in the Component configuration's topic property -
+Note: The topic name passed to decorator must be first configured in the Component configuration's topic property - If you want to produce a raw message without any event type, you can use the `@genericProducer(TOPIC_NAME)` decorator, note that in this case, the topic name must be passed in the genericTopics property of the component configuration.

 #### Example